 Now, push!
 You’ll hear that click, and it’s on!

-The 6 mm craft eyes, because they are SO tiny, have smaller plastic washers without the ‘barbs’.
-And the 4.5 mm eyes (as mentioned above) have metal washers.
+Most 6 mm craft eyes, because they are SO tiny, have smaller plastic washers without the ‘barbs’.
+And most 4.5 mm eyes (as mentioned above) have metal washers.
 But don’t worry, the same rule applies: flat side towards the fabric.